gonzojive/suavescript/trunk/paren-psos/README.txt

 The ParenScript Object System is a CLOS-like object system for ParenScript.
-There is not that much documentation out there right now.
+Using the system is  very similar to CLOS.  it includes a dynamic runtime environment (found in paren-src/*.paren).

 The ParenScript Object System
 Red Daly, Stanford Department of Computer Science